I make myself sad with the rain

 The power of taking responsibility through language

-The therapeutic use of responsibility language—sometimes called percept language or ownership language—represents one of the most elegant interventions in humanistic and experiential psychotherapy.
-Though deceptively simple, this linguistic reframing carries profound implications about human agency, awareness, and the nature of psychological change.
+The therapeutic use of responsibility language, sometimes called percept language or ownership language, is one of the more useful linguistic interventions in humanistic and experiential psychotherapy.
+The reframing looks small.
+Its implications for how clients understand their own agency are not.

-The essential practice involves encouraging clients to shift from passive, objectifying language to active, owned statements.
-A therapist might invite a client to replace "it makes me anxious" with "I make myself anxious," or transform "I can't" into "I won't" or "I choose not to." and .
-What emerges from such shifts is not mere semantic adjustment but a fundamental repositioning of the person in relation to their own experience.
+The basic move is to invite clients to shift from passive, objectifying language to active, owned statements.
+A therapist might suggest a client replace 'it makes me anxious' with 'I make myself anxious', or that 'I can't' become 'I won't' or 'I choose not to'.
+What emerges is not just a different sentence.
+It is a different position the client is taking in relation to their own experience.

-John Weir, a clinical psychologist and friend of Carl Rogers who was part of the first generation of pioneering humanistic psychologists, developed this linguistic approach into what he termed "percept language."
-Working with his wife Joyce from the 1960s onwards, Weir's linguistic model went through several evolutions—variously called "transference language," "ownership language," and "responsibility language" before settling on "percept language" as most definitive.
+John Weir, a clinical psychologist and friend of Carl Rogers, took this linguistic approach further into what he eventually called percept language.
+Working with his wife Joyce from the 1960s onwards, Weir's model passed through several names, transference language, ownership language, responsibility language, before settling on percept language as the one he stayed with.

-Weir traced his theoretical foundations to Gestalt psychology—specifically Koffka, Kluver, and Koehler—and was influenced by physicist John Wheeler's famous observation that "there is no out there out there."
-What we perceive as reality is just information that we imbue with entirely subjective meaning.
-Weir's linguistic model made clear that we are talking only about our perceptions of reality, not reality itself.
+Weir traced his theoretical roots to Gestalt psychology, to Koffka, Kluver and Koehler, and was influenced by the physicist John Wheeler's observation that 'there is no out there out there'.
+What we take for reality is information we have imbued with our own subjective meaning.
+Weir's model made this explicit at the level of language.
+We are always talking about our perceptions of reality, not reality itself.

-Within Gestalt therapy, James Kepner observed that our normal linguistic habits refer to bodily experience in object terms—as "it" instead of "I." This reifies the split between mental and physical experience.
-He advocated rephrasing statements to make body process personally and emotionally meaningful, referring to the client's experience as their experience, not as something happening to "the body."
-Importantly, Kepner cautioned this should not become mechanical—a rule to follow rather than a living practice.
+Within Gestalt, James Kepner observed that our usual linguistic habits refer to bodily experience in object terms, as 'it' rather than 'I'.
+This reifies the split between mental and physical experience.
+Kepner advocated rephrasing statements so that body process becomes personally and emotionally meaningful, referring to the client's experience as theirs rather than as something happening to 'the body'.
+He cautioned, importantly, that this should not become mechanical, a rule to follow rather than a living practice.
+The same caution applies across the whole approach.
+Percept language done as drill rather than as enquiry rapidly becomes a tic, and clients pick up on it.

-The therapeutic value of responsibility language operates on several levels.
-First, it heightens awareness—when a client says "I am tensing my shoulders" rather than "my shoulders are tense," they become more immediately present to their process as something they are actively doing.
-Second, it clarifies the contact boundary, helping clients distinguish between what belongs to them and what belongs to others.
-Third, it opens the possibility of choice.
-When "I can't" becomes "I won't," the hidden decision embedded in apparent helplessness becomes visible.
+The therapeutic value of the work operates on several levels.
+It heightens awareness.
+When a client says 'I am tensing my shoulders' rather than 'my shoulders are tense', they are more present to their own activity.
+It clarifies the contact boundary, helping clients distinguish between what is theirs and what belongs to the other.
+And it opens choice.
+When 'I can't' becomes 'I won't', the decision hidden inside apparent helplessness becomes visible.

-More recently, the influential Gestalt therapist Gaie Houston has hyphenated the term as "response-ability" to emphasise its broader meaning—not guilt or blame, but the fundamental human capacity to own and respond to our experience.
+Gaie Houston has hyphenated the term as 'response-ability' to emphasise its broader meaning.
+Not guilt or blame, but the human capacity to own and respond to our experience.

 References